Ask Slashdot: Is ReactOS A Serious Alternative To Windows?

 When I first heard about it years ago (15ish?), I thought it was an interesting idea, and it'd be nice to have something that could reliably run Windows software without actually needing to have Windows, but was disappointed that at the time it could only run basically the same handful of things WINE could.

 More recently - within the last year or so - I investigated the idea of using it at work to run some of the software we need without having to either continue using Windows XP or pay to upgrade.
-The runti
+The runtimes needed for the software wouldn't even install.

+There's really no advantage to it over Linux in any kind of practical terms, and some key disadvantages.
+With Linux and WINE, you can run a smallish subset of Windows software, and you've also got the rest of the Linux software ecosystem.
+With ReactOS, you've only got the smallish subset of Windows software.
+If it had 100% Windows compatibility or even much greater compatibility than WINE, an argument could be made in its favour, but as things stand it's little more than a novelty.
+And if it was at all plausible for it to achieve either 100% Windows compatibility or close enough to be worth it, it would have done so by now.

+If you want a Free operating system, go with Linux and live with the selection of software that works with it.
+If you really do need professional-grade 3D software or other things that are Windows-only, bite the bullet and use Windows.
+As nice as it would be to have a useful middle ground, it's not happening.

 ReactOS was a promising tech demo... like 10 years ago.
 Considering where it has gone from then till now?
 It seems to be moving along quite slowly, and has an interface that isn't even comparable to Windows 98 yet in terms of usability.